gregmarine/ByGregMarine.com/Blog/src/2024/10/24_growing-pains-and-the-unexpected.md

 Today's section of the Bible study had a part that I made a connection to from the above (03:05pm) note on inner peace.
 It was in the *Wellspring of Rest* section of this week's lesson.
 God's presence is the source for the kind of rest He intends for us.
 I felt that related to my thoughts on my own inner peace.
 It is Christ in me that provides the inner peace.
 Therefore, it is also He who provides my rest.
 I loved that both the above thought and today's section aligned like that...hehehe There was more to that section and the following *Your Turn* questions, though.
 I am truly connecting to this Bible study.
 I love it!
 I think I'm writing more this week than I did the previous two...LOL

+## 10:05pm

+Final thoughts for the day...hehehe

+Another day without a routine.
+Another day going with the flow.
+I'll admit this is a little weird for me.
+I mean that in a good way.
+It's weird because I tend to like a routine.
+Being able to function well without some sort of routine is something new for me.
+I feel well rested, at peace, and full of hope.

+Tomorrow, I plan to work half my day from Zen.
+I did that last Friday and was able to be more productive than usual.
+I've had a really productive week ever since.
+I want to see if I can reproduce the momentum generated from last Friday.
+If it works, great!
+If I can't reproduce that, great!
+This new attitude encourages me to be open to whatever comes my way...hehehe

+## 10:30pm

+Final thoughts for the day continued...LOL

+I had to take a break from writing because I needed to fold my laundry...hehehe

+Tonight, I was relating my recent experiences to something I wrote about earlier this year.
+[Great Expectations](../04/03_great-expectations) and [Great Expectations Revisited](../06/18_so-i-wrote-a-poem#great-expectations-revisited), I wrote about expectations of myself and other people.
+I won't rehash any of that because you can read about that by visiting those links.
+But I can apply the principles I learned in those experiences to my expectations with my day-to-day circumstances today.
+And I can do the same with the big picture circumstances that impact my life most.

+In this case, I can't communicate to my life what I expect...LOL But I can change my view of what I expect from my life.
+Considering my life, and everything in it, is all a gift from God, I can simply stop expecting anything.
+I can just accept it for what it is and be grateful.
+But I can also communicate with God about my expectations.
+If they align with His Will, I imagine He'll bless the expectations?
+If they do not align with Him, I imagine He'll redirect me?
+So long as I am praying about what I expect from my life, I'm giving myself a better opportunity to listen to His Voice.
+Then it will no longer be about expectations.
+It becomes all about God.
+I'll want to give more thought to this, I think...